Educating for American Democracy

 Paid Professional Development for Teachers!

-ASU's Center for American Civics is hosting workshops for teachers to receive an introduction to the EAD Roadmap and its incredible library of civic education resources for K-12 teachers.
-Teachers can earn a $350 stipend for attending a workshop, completing a lesson in their own classrooms with a focus on civics education, and completing a brief post-workshop reflection on the experience.
+ASU's Center for American Civics is hosting workshops for teachers to receive FREE, content-rich professional development taught by the faculty of SCETL!
+Teachers can earn a stipend for attending these workshops, though stipend requirements vary by workshop series.
 When workshops are held on an ASU site, meals and parking are provided, so there is no cost to participants for attending.

 More Information Apply to Attend